jeannempowell/JCM_pd-on-facebook/README.md

 ## Overview

-This repository contains the analysis pipeline for the AIME 2025 study:
+This repository contains the analysis pipeline for the study:
 “Evaluation of Facebook as a Longitudinal Data Source for Parkinson’s Disease Insights.”

 The study explores the feasibility of using Facebook as a longitudinal data source for Parkinson’s disease (PD) research, leveraging natural language processing (NLP) techniques and machine learning classifiers to detect PD-related discourse in social media posts.